 Daily average: 4h26″!
 Find out why 59% of French people feel they spend too much time in front of screens, and how to reduce this digital addiction.

-This booming use goes hand in hand with the preponderance of social networks today.
-Among the most widely used, Facebook (70,4%), WhatsApp (66.6%) or even Instagram (60,7%).
+A booming use which goes hand in hand with the now predominant place of social networks.
+Among the most used, Facebook (70.4%), WhatsApp (66,6%) or Instagram (60,7%).

 An addiction that starts earlier and earlier